areaofeffect/hello-world/week1/README.md

 ---
 # Class Methods
-- The idea of the class is to immerse you in programming and learn a new language or method by the time we are done.
+- This class is designed to immerse you in programming and learn a new language or method by the end of our journey.
-- We'll and code as as an additional tool to our design process, solving complex and specific problems in our projects.
+- We'll add code as as a tool to our design process, solving complex and specific problems in our projects.
 - We'll show you what tools and systems are available.
-It's up to you to choose what you need.
-We'll help you a long the way.
+It's up to you to choose what you need for your projects.
+We'll guide you along the way.
 - If you already know programming, thats great!
 We'll continue to reinforce these skills and learn new ones even faster.
-Try Swift!
 - Design wise, we'll measure our successes by not only the code we write, but the problems code enables us to solve.
-- We'll learn how to evaluate what's good Copy Pasta v.s bad Copy Pasta.
-We want you to own your successes and failures.
+- We'll learn how to evaluate what's good Copy Pasta (paste) v.s bad Copy Pasta.
+We want you to own your successes and failures. :)

 ---
 # Poydar Method